A friend brought me his Trident S20 microphone preamp. It had a whole lot of noise for something rated so highly for sounding

 The demo for this Box was done by Michael Anthony Shanks, a really great-sounding and informative YouTube video.

 It has a 3-position distortion level control, a tone control, and an output level control.
+The latest model has 4 levels and a Fuzz switch for those who want lots of fuzz.

 The new 4-Level Fuzz Version is in production!
 Available for $185.